Finding Significant Fourier Coefficients: Clarifications, Simplifications, Applications and Limitations: Introduction

 Section~\ref{sec:basics} summarises the basic definitions.
 Section~\ref{sec_algorithm} presents the key ideas behind the SFT algorithm, and deals with some related issues.
-Specifically, with few examples we explain why being able to~choose the inputs to the functions is essential and why one does not expect to have a similar tool when the inputs to the functions are chosen at random; We also analyze the case of working with unreliable oracles.
+Specifically, with few a examples we explain why being able to choose the inputs to the functions is essential and why one does not expect to have a similar tool when the inputs to the functions are chosen at random; In cases where the function values are given by an oracle, we analyze the case of working with unreliable oracles.